roboconf/roboconf.github.io/en/user-guide-snapshot/installing-roboconf-with-rpm.md

 ## Snapshots

-Snapshot packages are not hosted on Bintray.
+Snapshot packages are available on both Sonatype and Bintray.
+On Bintray, use the **roboconf-rpm-unstable** repository instead of **roboconf-rpm**.

 You can download them from
 [our Maven snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/net/roboconf/), which is hosted by Sonatype.
 Once available on your system, run one of the following commands to install the RPM file.

 ```bash